Charles B. Wheeler Downtown Airport: History

 The downtown airport has been renamed for Charles Wheeler who was mayor when Kansas City International opened.
 Richards Road, which serves the airport, is named for John Francisco Richards II, a Kansas City airman killed in World War I (and whose name was also applied to Richards Field and Richards-Gebaur Air Force Base).

-Despite concerns about the airport being unsafe, Air Force One frequently uses it during Presidential visits.

 Today the airport is used for corporate and recreational aviation.
 The terminal building today houses VML, a global advertising and marketing agency headquartered in Kansas City.
 Its location near downtown has excellent highway access.

 It is home to the National Airline History Museum.
 Though this museum primarily contains artifacts from TWA (due to the fact that most of its volunteers are local retired TWA employees), it is dedicated to airline history in general.
 A second museum, The TWA Museum, is housed in the original terminal that it was founded in at 10 Richards Road and is dedicated to the history of TWA.
 The airport also hosts the Aviation Expo (Air Show), most years, usually in August.

 Facilities and aircraft

 The airport covers 700 acres (283 ha) at an elevation of 757 feet (231 m).
 It has two runways.
 Runway 1/19 is 6,827 by 150 feet (2,081 x 46 m) concrete with an EMAS at both ends.
 Runway 3/21 is 5,050 by 100 feet (1,539 x 30 m) asphalt.

 Construction on runway 1-19 is complete and both runways are in use to their full length.

 Taxiway H was at one time part of runway 17/35, which was closed after an FAA decision on the required separation between terminal buildings and the runway.

 The airport is on the north side of the confluence of the Kansas River and Missouri River.
 Levees protected the airport relatively well during the Great Flood of 1951 and the Great Flood of 1993 although there was standing water.
 The 1951 flood devastated the Fairfax airport and caused Kansas City to build what would become Kansas City International Airport away from the river to keep the TWA overhaul base in the area after it had been destroyed in the flood at Fairfax.

-Kansas City, MO Aviation Department announced plans on October 17, 2006 to build a $20 million aircraft hangar complex at the Charles B. Wheeler Downtown Airport including: 122 T-hangars, 13 box hangars, a 40000 sqft terminal building with offices, a pilots' lounge, meeting rooms and a destination restaurant.
+On October 17, 2006, the Kansas City, Missouri, Aviation Department announced plans to build a $20 million aircraft hangar complex at the Charles B. Wheeler Downtown Airport including: 122 T-hangars, 13 box hangars, a 40000 sqft terminal building with offices, a pilots' lounge, meeting rooms and a destination restaurant.

-In the year ending September 30, 2022 the airport had 114,975 aircraft operations, average 315 per day: 77% general aviation, 21% air taxi, 2.2% military, and <1% commercial.
+In the year ending September 30, 2022, the airport had 114,975 aircraft operations, average 315 per day: 77% general aviation, 21% air taxi, 2.2% military, and <1% commercial.
 176 aircraft were then based at the airport: 76 single-engine and 23 multi-engine airplanes, 66 jet airplanes, and 11 helicopters.